 Types of Rubies

 What is a ruby?
 Rubies are considered to be the most popular gems.
-They are known by their bright red color and are more favored than other gemstones.
-Other factors that make the ruby a preferred gemstone are a fact that they are so rare, hard, durable and have great luster.
-They are used in many different types of jewelry, such as necklaces, earrings, bracelets, real ruby rings or pendants.
+They are known for their bright red color and are more favored than other gemstones.
+Ruby is also the birthstone that represents the month of July.
+Other factors that make ruby a preferred gemstone are how they are so rare, hard, durable, and have great luster.
+They are used in many different types of jewelry, such as necklaces, earrings, bracelets, real ruby rings, or pendants.
 Natural ruby rings can also be used to complement diamond rings.

 One type of ruby, a Star Ruby can be polished in the same way as cabochons and if it becomes clear, it can be very valuable.
 A cabochon is categorized as a gemstone, which is not faceted, but shaped and polished.
 If the ruby gem is large, then it becomes rarer and even more valuable.
 If it is a fine-a deep red ruby, with great transparency, and can increase in price to thousands of dollars for each carat.
 Synthetic ruby is a ruby that comes in less expensive than real rubies and is oftentimes used to substitute natural rubies, albeit a cheap substitute.

-Ruby is also the birthstone that represents the month of July.
-Ruby is a red type of the corundum mineral, along with sapphire, which has each color of the corundum, except red, which is the color of the ruby.
-In essence, Ruby could also be considered a red sapphire, because of their similarities, not taking note of the red color.
+Ruby is a red type of the corundum mineral, along with sapphire.
+Sapphires have each color of the corundum, except red, which is the color of the ruby.
+In essence, ruby could also be considered a red sapphire due to its chemical and physical similarities.
 For historical purposes and the allure of the red pigment, ruby has been known as an original gemstone and cannot be classified as sapphire.